Anyone who’s studied history for more than a few seconds knows that there’s a lot going on.

-This set comes with our Collection of Historical Timeline Figures (with 1250+ figures from throughout history!), a gorgeous Record of Time Notebook that is designed to hold each and every single one of the figures in the collection, and a Suggested Placement Guide to help with where everything goes.
+This set comes with our Collection of Historical Timeline Figures (with 1250+ figures from throughout history!), three Add-On Paks, our printable Record of Time Notebook that is designed to hold each 1,444 figures in the collection, and a printable Suggested Placement Guide to help with where everything goes and how to find each figure.
 It’s a one-time purchase that will give you everything you need.
 And the figures are reproducible within a family, too!

-If the Timeline Trio is too much all at once, we also have several pre-printed wall timeline sets as well as a number of smaller American and world history timeline pdfs that cover more specific eras in history.
+If the full library is too much to begin with for you, we also have several smaller timeline sets as well as a number of smaller American and world history timeline pdfs that cover more specific eras in history.

 Grasping the value of timelines in your schooling

 It’s easy to underestimate timelines, relegating them to the position of a “fun flourish” to your textbook reading, but the reality is that they are so much more.

 Timelines help to keep your history studies light and lean, giving both you and your students somewhere to “peg” all of that information for later reference and freeing you up to focus on the larger lessons.

 We’d love to hear your thoughts on timelines, too.
 Leave a comment below!
 And if you’re feeling generous, please consider sharing the post, too, so that we can help spread the word on the amazing benefits of using timelines in our schooling!